DXW-sola1015/Mpox-importation-risk/README.md

-# Model simulation for importaion risk, border screening, and local outbreak probability
+# Model simulation for importation risk, border screening, and local outbreak probability
-The reportory includes three simulations for 1)
+@toc

+## Environment
+All codes are written in R, and packages of “ganlss” as well as “dplyr” are required.

+## Codes
+### Importation risk
+### Border screening
+### Local outbreak probability